Home Improvement Return on Investment: Which Fixes Really Pay Off?

 Top Payback Performers

-Curb appeal projects add to the overall value of your home, so it’s no surprise that garage door replacement tops the list in 2019.
+Curb appeal projects add to the overall value of your home, so it’s no surprise that manufactured stone veneer tops the list in 2020.
 Because of the rising cost of materials needed for remodeling, carefully consider what will add the most value to your home, especially if you plan to sell your house soon.
 A minor kitchen remodel is a great option if you must do some type of remodel for your house now.

 Consider these national averages from Remodeling: